EllaBrands/stanDev/Functional-Spec:-Sparse-Matrix-Data-Types.md

 #### Mixed Operations

 How about multiply a sparse matrix by a dense vector?
 We already use that operation in RStanArm and it's Stan's one supported sparse matrix operation.
 I don't think it's something Eigen supports other than by promoting the sparse vector up to dense.
+(Dan S: Eigen has this. operator* is overloaded for MatrixBase<OtherDerived>, and dense vectors are a special case of dense matrices, matlab-style.)